Carlos081023/Carlos_Portfolio2/README.md

 ### ABC Analysis

 #### What is ABC Analysis?
-ABC Analyis is a method of inventory classification method that will identify products based on a measure of importance to allocate control efforts accordingly.
+ABC Analysis is a method of inventory classification method that will identify products based on a measure of importance to allocate control efforts accordingly.

 * A products are high importance
 * B products are medium importance